trinsic-id/v2-sdk/docs/learn/migrate.md

 ### Organizations and Tenants

 The concept of an organization (or tenant) as a top level scope of identity network is now represented as a more expanded concept of an ecosystem.
-Eacosystems represent your enterprise network as an established model of relationships between different entities.
+Ecosystems represent your enterprise network as an established model of relationships between different entities.
 Ecosystems define the contracts of how verifiable data can be exchanged and governed.
 Individual holders of credentials will be assigned a wallet within the scope of an ecosystem.

 !!! cite ""